vuapo-eth/ict2/ARCHITECTURE.md

 The `0` transaction type marks the first two parts as unimportant.
 Type `1` denotes the first part as unimportant.
 Type `-` specifies that all parts are important.
 If the `SignatureOrMessage` contains a signature, the type is `-`.

-To allow a node to reconstruct the hash of the transaction despite knowing all trytes, transactions of types `0` and `1` are gossipped together with the inner state of the sponge function (162 trytes) which has already absorbed the missing trytes.
+To allow a node to reconstruct the hash of the transaction despite not knowing all trytes, transactions of types `0` and `1` are gossipped together with the inner state of the sponge function (162 trytes) which has already absorbed the missing trytes.
 This partial hash can then be finished by the receiver despite not having access to all fields.

 #### Flag Trits #1 and #2